Cleaning In Place -- In short called CIP

 - Filling Equipment

-The CIP unit consists of a tank with Lye and a tank with Acid — Set of timers & sensors to control the CIP program for the various items to be cleaned — Heat Exchangers & Pumps
+The CIP unit can consists of tanks with well water, Alkaline and Hydrogen peroxide or Acid — Set of timers & sensors to control the CIP program for the various items to be cleaned — Heat Exchangers & Pumps